Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I love making brownies, flapjacks and other tray bake style items.
 What I don’t love is trying to cut my baked goods in a uniform manner.
 This may seem like something small to be concerned about but in my household keeping things fair is key!
-This is what prompted me to purchase a Kitchen Craft Brownie Pan (*see it on Amazon).
+This is what prompted me to purchase a *Kitchen Craft Brownie Pan.

-I really like the rolled edges of this Kitchen Craft Brownie Pan (*see it on Amazon), as it means no rust, and even if I soak my pan for long periods of time I don’t have to worry.
+I really like the rolled edges of this Kitchen Craft Brownie Pan, as it means no rust, and even if I soak my pan for long periods of time I don’t have to worry.
 This pan is also oven, dishwasher, fridge and freezer safe.
 I have used it in both the fridge and freezer, a number of times, with no problems at all.